'What?' she said, looking up from her ledger, blinking at me over her half-spectacles.

 I wanted to scold, to tell her she should eat more, that her doctor and my grandfather and her friends said she should eat more, but I held my tongue.
 Some things just aren't worth fighting with your great-aunt about.

 Besides, she would eat, sooner or later.
 She was just in a snit (although she'd never admit to it) about Uncle Ford courting 'that woman'.
 And I hovered on the fence, afraid to comment for fear I'd piss her off, since she owned the house I lived in - and 'that woman' was my best friend.

 Clary and I didn't meet under the best of circumstances.
 I spent a few years wishing she would just move away, since she and I both picked out Daniel Randall for our beaus.
 (A mistake I quickly rectified when Dover came home the first day of seventh grade and told us his new pals' nickname at school was 'Dandy Randy.'
-My parents did NOT approve.)Still, he was a hero at school (my brother included) because he could spit all the way across the cafeteria, and he had a habit of leaving frogs around for Miss Venie to find, usually with great screaming and flapping (even for a teacher used to boys and their tricks.)
+Maud did NOT approve.)Still, he was a hero at school (my brother included) because he could spit all the way across the cafeteria, and he had a habit of leaving frogs around for Miss Venie to find, usually with great screaming and flapping (even for a teacher used to boys and their tricks.)

 One night at the Grange Hall we both ended up in the bathroom at the same time.
 She asked if she could borrow my lipstick (I said no, of course, it was my favourite one, the perfect pale pink to go with my dress) and was totally disarmed when she cheerfully plopped her purse down in the sink and said 'I didn't figure you'd let me, but no harm in tryin'.
 Can you believe that Eddie Myers?
 I'm almost certain he put his hand on my butt.'
 I couldn't help it.
 I leaned over and said, full of scorn, 'Don't you know if someone's hand is on your behind?
 I'd slap Eddie Myers, if I that was me.'